Red Moon Rising

 "The Wise Woman tradition is somewhat invisible," she explains.
 It tends to be preventative rather than heroic.
 As such, the teaching encourages nourishing the body by consuming plants, herbal teas and infusions with beneficial properties.
 By supporting and tonifying the digestive, immune and hormonal systems, the body is better able to heal itself when presented with health challenges such as infection, injury or stress.
 It is built on a trust in the body's innate wisdom.

 Wood has traveled the Wise Woman path since developing a fascination with wild and medicinal plants in her late teens.
 A Connecticut native, she took a detour from the Ivy League track and followed her passion into forests and gardens, eventually finding her way to the Pacific Northwest and Evergreen State College, where she studied botany, biology, chemistry and nutrition.

-Her academic degree provided the basis for a more profound practical learning experience an extensive apprenticeship with Susun Weed, the renowned herbalist and author.
-A seminal figure in the field of alternative medicine, Weed's expertise in natural remedies and empowering perspective on women's health proved to be the inspiration that confirmed Wood's calling.
+Her academic degree provided the basis for a more profound practical learning experience with various renowned herbalists and authors.
+Wood studied with seminal figures in the field of alternative medicine, whose expertise in natural remedies and empowering perspective on women's health proved to be the inspiration that confirmed Wood's calling.